You are here:Home//Key messages//River management

 Evidence

-Table 4.1: Spearman rank correlation and significance levels of the relationship between ecological quality ratios (EQRs) of three BQEs at unrestored and restored sites and the physical habitat quality in several distances upstream of the sites (N = number of valid cases; significant correlations in bold).
+Table 1: Spearman rank correlation and significance levels of the relationship between ecological quality ratios (EQRs) of three BQEs at unrestored and restored sites and the physical habitat quality in several distances upstream of the sites (N = number of valid cases; significant correlations in bold).
 The correlations reveal a notable relationship of fish EQRs with physical habitat conditions up to 10 km upstream (maximum values at 2.5-5 km upstream) of the sampled river sites.
-Macrophytes showed a similar relationship up to 7.5 km upstream, while the relationship with invertebrate EQRs was significant up to 2.5 km upstream only Table 4.1
+Macrophytes showed a similar relationship up to 7.5 km upstream, while the relationship with invertebrate EQRs was significant up to 2.5 km upstream only Table 1

 Implication

 Where broad-scale stressors impact ecological quality after restoration and may hinder recovery, such stressors require mitigation.
 Practitioners need to know the multiple stressors that may impact restoration candidate sites.
 They should prioritise those stretches that are least impacted by broad-scale stressors and thus may constitute stepping-stones within a broader restoration scheme.
-Rather local restoration measures need to be integrated into restoration schemes at the broad scale.
+Local restoration measures need to be integrated into restoration schemes at the broad scale.

 Further reading